bachhoan88/Clean-Architecture-Template/README.md

 This is an Android Studio template for Clean Architecture

-`Important`: All component of template were generate from [Clean-Architecture-Base](https://github.com/bachhoan88/CleanArchitecture)
+`Important`: All component of template only work when basic code generated from [Clean-Architecture-Base](https://github.com/bachhoan88/CleanArchitecture)

 ## Installation